matrix-org/matrix.org/CONTRIBUTING.md

 ## How to start contributing

-Contributors to this repository are very welcome and we try to make it easy for newcomers and infrequent contributors to help!
+Contributions to this repository are welcome.
+We try to make it easy for newcomers and infrequent contributors to help!
-Please always let the maintainers know when something is unclear.
+Please let the maintainers know when something is unclear.

-Helping out can take many shapes:
-For a good amount of work on the website, you have to deal with some light coding, but maintaining the website also means
+Helping out can take many forms.
+A lot of work on the website involves coding, but maintaining the website also includes:

-- making sure the content is up to date - opening issues about outdated things to let us know can be a great help!
+- Making sure the content is up to date - opening issues to highlight out-of-date content is a great help!
-- writing new documentation - there are constantly new developments and insights around Matrix.
-If you feel knowledgeable about a topic, you could for example consider adding to our `/docs`!
+- Writing new documentation - there are constantly new developments and insights around Matrix.
+If you feel knowledgeable about a topic, consider adding to our `/docs`!
-- illustrations - a picture can be worth a thousand words!
+- Illustrations - a picture can be worth a thousand words!
 There are many places on the website that benefit from keeping illustrations up to date, or creating new ones!
-- design - matrix.org has a lot of content to deal with, and we need to make sure it is structured well so it is easy to find what you are looking for.
-On top, we want it to look nice, inviting, and exciting.
-If you have ideas around either form of design, reach out to us!
+- Design - matrix.org has a lot of content, so we need to make sure it's well structured and easy to navigate.
+We also want it to look nice, inviting, and exciting.
+If you have ideas about the design, reach out to us!
-- responsiveness and accessibility - the information on this website is for everyone, whether they use a big PC monitor, a vertical smartphone screen, or a screen reader.
-We can always use feedback from testing and and more insights!
+- Responsiveness and accessibility - the information on this website is for everyone, whether they use a big PC monitor, a vertical smartphone screen, or a screen reader.
+We are always open to feedback and insights on how we can improve in this area.

 Join [#matrix.org-website:matrix.org](https://matrix.to/#/%23matrix.org-website%3Amatrix.org) to reach out!